sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 We’ve now walked through implementing dependency inversion in C - a language without native support for dynamic polymorphism.
 Using function-pointer interfaces allows you to decouple high-level policy from hardware-specific implementations with minimal overhead.
 This pattern produces more testable, more portable, and more maintainable embedded systems.

 The full source code for this example is available on [GitHub](https://github.com/sam-w-yellin/dependency-inversion-c).
 If you’d like to discuss this pattern or how it might apply to your system, feel free to reach out: sam@volatileint.dev

+If you found this article valuable, consider subscribing to the [newsletter](https://volatileint.dev/newsletter) to hear about new posts!